 Sovereign gold bonds are issued by the Central government intermittently, every few months, and earlier issues are available on the secondary market.
 Their redemption is not taxed and they earn an interest of 2.5 percent for the investor yearly.
 However, they mature after eight years.

-The economic ups and downs since the global downturn in 2008 have proved even gold is volatile.
-Investors, worldwide, turn to gold if large economies suffer a setback but drop it when a recovery is in sight.
+The economic ups and downs since the global downturn in 2008 have proved that even gold is volatile.
+Investors, worldwide, turn to gold if large economies suffer a setback but drop it when recovery is in sight.
 Therefore, one must make their gold investment mainly through paper gold as a smart move and buy jewellery for use rather than as an investment.